 I am always most fascinated by the oldest living parts of any place.
-So, at British Columbia, I was fascinated by First Nations.
+So, in British Columbia, I was fascinated by the tribes.
 I wanted to know all about their history, their culture, their faith, their practices, their crafts and decipher the stories hidden in their Totem Poles.

 We know they are aboriginal people and that they were called Indians earlier.
 But who are these people?
-Is it one homogenous tribe or they have different tribes within them.
+Is it one homogenous tribe or do they have different tribes within them?
 Did these people have any contact with the rest of the world?
-Did they always live here or they came from somewhere else.
+Did they always live here or they came from somewhere else?
 What happened when the Europeans landed here in 18th CE and what kind of interactions they had?

 Well, be prepared for a surprise.
 There are more than 600 First Nations Communities in Canada and there are about 200 of them in British Columbia First Nations.

-The north-west coast of Canada was inhabited because of the abundance of food available here – especially the fish besides the ample vegetation.
-These British Columbia first nations people would spend 7-8 months of year wandering and collecting food for the 4-month long winter.
+The northwest coast of Canada was inhabited because of the abundance of food available here – especially the fish besides the ample vegetation.
+These tribal people would spend 7-8 months of the year wandering and collecting food for the 4-month long winter.
 It was during these winter months that they would sit and carve wood & create some beautiful artifacts used for practical and spiritual use.

-When Europeans landed on North West Coast of Canada, both the parties welcomed each other in their own way.
-As the Europeans starting settling down, they pushed the British Columbia First Nations people away from their areas.
+When Europeans landed on the North West Coast of Canada, both the parties welcomed each other in their own way.
+As the Europeans started settling down, they pushed the British Columbia First Nations people away from their areas.
 They wanted the land so these people had to move away.

 Unfortunately, the worst thing Europeans brought with them were the diseases that the local people had no immunity to.
-This led to major deaths among the British Columbia first nations people especially because they were communicable diseases like smallpox and measles.
+This led to major deaths among the tribal people especially because they were communicable diseases like smallpox and measles.
 One infected person killed the whole village.
 They not only lost their lands and livelihoods but also succumbed to the newly arrived diseases.